the-events-calendar/the-events-calendar/readme.txt

 * Fixed an issue where the <select> dropdown wasn't firing events correctly when using Skeleton styles
 * Fixed default view selector sync with available views checkboxes in settings admin.
 * Removed javascript dependency on wp body class function in month view.
+* Fixed issues with admin settings, with thanks to Grégory Viguier
+* Fixed issue with unnecessary separator symbols in title output
+* Help screen improvements
+* Fixed issue affecting handling of sticky posts
+* Improved handling of categories to automatically include child categories

 = 3.4.1 =